Ronald Reagan: Early political activities

 Reagan began his political career as a Democrat, viewing Franklin D. Roosevelt as "a true hero".
 He joined the American Veterans Committee and Hollywood Independent Citizens Committee of the Arts, Sciences and Professions (HICCASP), worked with the AFL–CIO to fight right-to-work laws, and continued to speak out against racism when he was in Hollywood.
 In 1945, Reagan planned to lead an HICCASP anti-nuclear rally, but Warner Bros. prevented him from going.
 In 1946, he appeared in a radio program called Operation Terror to speak out against rising Ku Klux Klan activity, calling it a "capably organized systematic campaign of fascist violence and intimidation and horror".
-Reagan supported Harry S. Truman in the 1948 presidential election, and Helen Gahagan Douglas for the U.S. Senate in 1950.
+Reagan supported Harry S. Truman in the 1948 presidential election, and Helen Gahagan Douglas for the US Senate in 1950.
 It was Reagan's belief that communism was a powerful backstage influence in Hollywood that led him to rally his friends against them.

 Reagan began shifting to the right when he supported the presidential campaigns of Dwight D. Eisenhower in 1952 and Richard Nixon in 1960.
 When Reagan was contracted by General Electric (GE), he gave speeches to their employees.
 His speeches had a positive take on free markets.
 In 1961, Reagan adapted his speeches into another speech to criticize Medicare.
 In his view, its legislation would have meant "the end of individual freedom in the United States".
 In 1962, Reagan was dropped by GE, and he formally registered as a Republican.

-In the 1964 U.S. presidential election, Reagan gave a speech for presidential contender Barry Goldwater that was eventually referred to as "A Time for Choosing".
+In the 1964 US presidential election, Reagan gave a speech for presidential contender Barry Goldwater that was eventually referred to as "A Time for Choosing".
 Reagan argued that the Founding Fathers "knew that governments don't control things.
 And they knew when a government sets out to do that, it must use force and coercion to achieve its purpose" and that "We've been told increasingly that we must choose between left or right".
 Even though the speech was not enough to turn around the faltering Goldwater campaign, it increased Reagan's profile among conservatives.
 David S. Broder and Stephen H. Hess called it "the most successful national political debut since William Jennings Bryan electrified the 1896 Democratic convention with his famous 'Cross of Gold' address".